• Skip to primary navigation

 Without the artificial curing agents, uncured pepperoni will start to lose its color pretty quickly after opening the package.
 Although it doesn’t change the flavor much, the loss of color can make the product unpalatable.

 So, plan to use your uncured meats much faster than cured ones to enjoy your snacks to the fullest.
-Be sure to also explore other Italian sausages like mortadella, salami, soppressata, and bologna!
+Be sure to also explore other Italian sausages like mortadella, salami (and the best on sandwiches), soppressata (a salami variation), and bologna (the best brands)!

 FAQs about Uncured Pepperoni